 Penalties get exponentially harsher for each successive conviction, and Nevada DUI causing serious injury or death is charged as a felony and mandates prison time and heavy fines.
 For a complete discussion, refer to our page on Las Vegas NV DUI penalties.

 It is worth noting that some schools and universities impose their own penalties for students and prospective students who get DUI convictions.
 These sanctions may include expulsion, suspension or disqualification from applying in the first place.

 This is yet another reason why drivers under 21 who get arrested for DUI in Nevada are strongly encouraged to retain private counsel to try to get their charges dismissed or reduced so their schools cannot penalize them for it.

 If a minor faces DUI charges and the prosecutors refuse to dismiss the case completely, the defense attorney may be able to convince them instead to reduce the charge to Reckless Driving in Nevada.
-Reckless driving in Nevada has less of a stigma than drunk driving and can be sealed from their criminal record after only two years as opposed to seven.
+Reckless driving in Nevada has less of a stigma than drunk driving and can be sealed from their criminal record after only one year as opposed to seven.